 Euphoria as Media Research

 The project is iterative media research that follows the logic of scientific research.
-Several versions have been made over the last three years.
-All of the narration has been reworked several times, scenes have been cut, new sequences have been filmed and the score has been done twice.
-Each version has been an experiment that was screened for different audiences.
+Several versions were been made over three years.
+All of the narration was reworked several times, scenes were cut, new sequences were filmed and the score was done twice.
+Each version was an experiment that was screened for different audiences.
 Each time, feedback was collected and what was learned was then applied to the next cut.
 The difference between this and science research is that in the end, empirical data and literature review alone are insufficient to reach audiences in meaningful ways.
 Successful media is consistent with science, but relies on art and intuition.

 Taking Euphoria Public

 The film is part of a broad movement that is changing the way films are distributed, in light of the Internet and home theater “revolutions” now making it more difficult for smaller independent films to be viable in the marketplace.
-Instead of just putting the film in theaters and then selling and renting DVDs, Euphoria will be featured in a national series of touring screenings that include workshops for those involved in substance abuse counseling, K-12 education and those seeking more information about pursuing meaning as a way to achieve happiness.
-It is also available online at theeuphoriaproject.com.
+Instead of just putting the film in theaters and then selling and renting DVDs, Euphoria was featured in a national series of touring screenings that included workshops for those involved in substance abuse counseling, K-12 education and those seeking more information about pursuing meaning as a way to achieve happiness.

 David Simon, Executive Producer of the HBO series, The Wire, states: